-Ordinarily, courses with an alphabetical prefix such as "Wr 111 English Comare transferable to other institutions position" or "Ch 104 General Chemistry" of higher learning.
+Ordinarily, courses with an alphabetical prefix such as "Wr 111 English Composition" or "Ch 104 General Chemistry" are transferable to other institutions of higher learning.

 Courses with a numerical prefix such as "1.111 Communications" or "4.50 "Welding 1" ordinarily are not transferable since they are specially planned for Vocational-Technical or Adult Education purposes.